swinton/spotipy/README.md

 -----
 1. Install Spotipy from the Python Package Index, e.g. using easy_install:

         $ easy_install spotipy

-2. Usae Spotipy like so:
+2. Use Spotipy like so:

         from spotipy import Spotipy